-On January 11, 2019, the Company filed a tender offer statement on Schedule TO with the SEC, to commence an offer by the Company to purchase, as approved by the Company's board of directors, the lesser of (i) the number of shares of the Company's common stock that the Company can repurchase with the proceeds it received from the issuance of shares of its common stock under the Company's distribution reinvestment plan during the prior calendar quarter and (ii) 2.5% of the weighted average number of shares of the Company's common stock outstanding in the prior four calendar quarters.
-On February 28, 2019, the Company purchased, in accordance with the terms of the tender offer, a total of 820,174.35 shares of its common stock validly tendered and not withdrawn on a pro-rate basis at a price of \$7.99 per share, which was the net asset value per share as of February 26, 2019, for an aggregate purchase price of approximately \$6.6 million, an amount equal to the proceeds the Company received from the issuance of shares of its common stock under its distribution reinvestment plan during the prior calendar quarter.
-Approximately 56.1% of the number of shares tendered by each stockholder who participated in the tender offer was repurchased by the Company.
+On February 21, 2020, the Company purchased, in accordance with the terms of the tender offer, a total of 789,922.02 shares of its common stock validly tendered and not withdrawn on a pro-rata basis at a price of \$7.70 per share, which was the net asset value per share as of February 19, 2020, for an aggregate purchase price of approximately \$6.1 million, an amount equal to the proceeds the Company received from the issuance of shares of its common stock under its distribution reinvestment plan during the prior calendar quarter.
+Approximately 26.5% of the number of shares tendered by each stockholder who participated in the tender offer was repurchased by the Company.